What Are the Best Options for Parents Looking for Babysitters?

 The Cons: You may find it difficult to blur the lines between the two different relationships, and jeopardise the important day care option.
 You may be inadvertently putting your child’s childcare provider in a difficult position where they find it hard to say ‘no’ – in fact, many childcare providers, such as nurseries, will have policies in place to prevent this.
 You may also confuse your child with regards to their childcare boundaries.

 The Pros: You will be able to access vetted professional babysitters, who whilst having a childcare background, are choosing to make themselves available for babysitting work.
 You know that someone will always be available who is reliable and trustworthy.
 You will know the clear boundaries of the relationship as it is a professional one, where the babysitter will follow your instructions.
 You have a clear picture in advance of the fees and rates.
 You will not need to reciprocate and burden yourself with another commitment on your time.

 The Cons: Your child will not initially know your chosen babysitter, but this problem is quickly overcome.
-There are membership and administration fees, but these are minimal for the benefit you are receiving in terms of trustworthy, vetted, reliable and professional babysitters.
+There are fees, but these are minimal - Sitters will do all the work finding a trusted sitter (so you don't have to) - and for the benefit you are receiving in terms of trustworthy, vetted, reliable and professional babysitters.